Leonard Peltier: Trial

-Inconsistencies in the prosecution's case

-Numerous doubts have been raised over Peltier's guilt and the fairness of his trial, based on allegations and inconsistencies in the FBI and prosecution's handling of the case.
-Several key witnesses in the initial trial have recanted their statements and stated they were made under duress at the hands of the FBI.
+Some organizations have raised doubts about Peltier's guilt and the fairness of his trial, based on alleged inconsistencies in the FBI and prosecution's handling of the case.
+Two witnesses in the initial trial recanted their statements and stated they were made under duress at the hands of the FBI.
 At least one witness was given immunity from prosecution in exchange for testimony against Peltier.